 Get Rid of Items

 While many people have garages, they are being used to house storage more than they are to hold cars.
 In fact, a study recently showed that 82% of Americans have garages, but only 15% of them use it to store their cars.
 Why is this?
 Because people have so much “stuff” to store!
 How often do you use the stuff you are storing?
 If it has been over a year, it’s probably the time to toss it, and what better excuse than downsizing!
-Downsizing forces you to reckon with the piles of heirlooms, memories, and junk that you’ve got and lightens your load.
+Downsizing forces you to reckon with the piles of heirlooms, memories, and junk, but it ultimately lightens your load.

 Easier to Clean